glutanimate/syntax-highlighting/README.md

 1. Go to *Tools* → *Add-ons* → *Open add-ons folder*
 2. See if the `syntax_highlighting` folder already exists
 3. If you would like to keep your settings thus far: Find the `meta.json` file contained within and copy it to a safe location.
 4. Proceed to delete the `syntax_highlighting` folder
 3. Download and extract the latest Anki 2.1 add-on release from the [releases tab](https://github.com/Glutanimate/syntax-highlighting/releases)
-4. Move the new `syntax_highlighting` folder into the add-ons directory
+4. Rename the extracted folder to `syntax_highlighting` and move it into the add-ons directory
 5. Optional: Place the `meta.json` file back in the directory if you created a copy beforehand.
 5. Restart Anki